eduardocasino/kim-1-programmable-memory-card/README.md

 * It emulates an [MTU K-1008 Visable Memory Card](https://github.com/eduardocasino/k-1008-visable-memory-card-replica).
 It can be mapped to the same addresses as the real one (and change that mapping while running) and gives configurable composite NTSC or PAL output through the RCA connector.
 VGA output is planned but unimplemented at the moment.
 * Emulates an [K-1013 floppy disk controller](http://retro.hansotten.nl/uploads/mtu/MTU%20K-1013%20manual.pdf) with up to four disks, reading and writing to disk images into the SD card (Still in beta)

-A python utility, memcfg, is provided to configure the board and facilitate the communication with the REST API.
+A config utility, memcfg, is provided to setup the board and facilitate the communication with the REST API.
 This is an overview of its functionality.
 Please see the [README.md file](https://github.com/eduardocasino/kim-1-programmable-memory-card/tree/main/tools) for detailed usage instructions:

 * Generate configuration files ready to be flashed into the Pico: WiFi parameters, video format and default memory map and contents.
 * Get or modify the memory map.